FrancoisVongue/20-days-challenge/NODE.md

 be better to create `your own error class`.

 ## Creating a custom Error class and refactoring
-We need to create an error class that will exted the base Error class and have properties that we want.
+We need to create an error class that will extend the base Error class and have properties that we want.
 Also it should specify whether the error is `operational` or not.
-Because we don't want client to know about error that occured because of a bug in our system, we only want to know what we have prepared for them and no more.
+Because we don't want client to know about error that occured because of a bug in our system, we only want to know what we have prepared for them and `no more`.

 This class should also allow us to capture the `stack trace` so that we could know where the error happened.